 Of course, this is easier said than done.
 While personalization is an increasingly hot topic, most businesses are still in the early stages of understanding how to best utilize it.

-When embarking on a new personalization strategy, or revamping an existing one, personalization boils down to three main questions:
+When embarking on a new personalization strategy, or revamping an existing one, personalization boils down to 3 main questions:

-👉 Where should personalization occur in the experience?
+👉 [Question 1]: Where should personalization occur in the user experience?